Fox-Design-Agency/generator-aristos/README.md

 ## Getting Started

+You will can globally install the project and you will need yo if you do not have it.
 ```
 npm install -g generator-aristos
+npm install -g yo
 ```
 When that is done, just make a folder, go into said folder and run the generator.
 You will be prompted for information so have this ready before starting the installer: